-In the first level, heating is controlled by a PI controller which allows to either enter control parameters or select predetermined applications.
+In the 1st level, heating is controlled by a PI control, which allows to either enter control parameters or select predetermined applications.

-In the second level (therefore only in case of 2-stage heating), heating is controlled via a PI or a 2-point-control.
+In the 2nd level (therefore only in case of 2-level heating), heating is controlled via a PI or a 2-point-control.